dentarg/auth0-blog/_posts/2017-03-08-why-identity-matters-for-innovation-labs.markdown

 In fact, Passwordless biometric security is steadily gaining traction with identity innovations such as the [Biometric Wallet from Hammacher Schlemmer](http://www.hammacher.com/Product/81863) and [biometric credit card technology](http://www.sdcexec.com/news/12214482/new-biometric-credit-card-technology-is-an-important-advance-in-fraud-prevention).

+### Personalization with Identity Data

+Data collected from user identity can be very valuable for increasing ROI by providing a personalized experience to users.
+Retailers make use of consumer data by providing product suggestions, personalizing ads

 http://www.datamentors.com/blog/how-personalize-retail-experience-data

+### Using Identity Data to Improve Security